 Trade and Sustainable Development

 The Parties recognise that economic development, social development and environmental protection are interdependent.
 In Chapter 6, they reaffirm their commitment to multilateral environmental and labour agreements and principles and undertake to uphold their levels of protection.
-Arbitration procedures do not apply to this chapter.
+Arbitration procedures do not apply to this Chapter.

 In Chapter 6, the Agreement establishes a Joint Committee, which supervises and administers the Agreement and oversees its further development.
 The Joint Committee may take decisions in cases provided for by the Agreement and make recommendations in other matters.

 Chapter 7 contains rules and procedures for the settlement of disputes arising under the Agreement between one or more of the EFTA States and Serbia.
-With one exception: customs duties on live carps of subheading 0301 93 00 will be reduced to 18% by 2014.

 |Table of Contents|